 Our Senior Leadership Team is responsible for the day to day guidance of Public Health Solutions (PHS).
 They are also highly committed to inspire PHS’ passionate and talented staff to learn more, do more, and become more.

 President and CEO

 Lisa has over 30 years of experience in the public health and healthcare sectors.
-Prior to joining PHS, Lisa held positions as the Interim CEO of Medicines360, the EVP and COO of Planned Parenthood Federation of America, and the Vice Chair for Administration of the Department of Obstetrics and Gynecology at the Columbia School of Physicians and Surgeons.
-Lisa currently serves on the Health and Mental Health Advisory Committee for the New York City Department of Health and Mental Hygiene, the Policy Committee of the United Hospital Fund Policy, and the Value-Based Payment Commission and the Priority and Strategy Council of Human Services Council.
-She also serves on the Board of Directors of Medicines360, and on two committees of the Human Services Council: the Value Based Payment Commission and the Priority and Strategy Council.
+Prior to joining PHS, she held positions as the Interim CEO of Medicines360, the EVP and COO of Planned Parenthood Federation of America, and the Vice Chair for Administration of the Department of Obstetrics and Gynecology at the Columbia School of Physicians and Surgeons.
+Lisa currently serves on the Health and Mental Health Advisory Committee for the New York City Department of Health and Mental Hygiene, the Policy Committee of the United Hospital Fund, and the Priority and Strategy Council of the Human Services Council.
+She also serves on the board of directors of Medicines360, the board of trustees of the Women’s Health Activist Movement Global (WHAMglobal) and the board of National Network of Public Health Institutes (NNPHI).